top of page

 Some of the benefits of native plants:

-Provide seeds, nuts, nectar and fruits for birds,
+Provide seeds, nuts, nectar and fruits for birds, bats, pollinating insects, and butterflies.

 Attract insects for birds to consume.